AdamSobieski/Argumentation/README.md

 ### Abstract Templating

-This argumentation framework utilizes abstract templating, detailed below.
+This argumentation framework utilizes abstract templating.
 In abstract templating, a `TemplateGenerator` provides a sequence of `Parameters`, each of which can be bound to a value, these altogether utilized when producing a `TemplateGenerated`.

 ```python
 TPARAMETER = TypeVar("TPARAMETER", bound=Parameter, default=Parameter)